Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 === Markup by Attribute for WooCommerce ===

-Plugin Name:            Markup by Attribute for WooCommerce - MT² Tech
+Plugin Name:            Markup by Attribute for WooCommerce
 Description:            This plugin adds product variation markup by attribute to WooCommerce -- the ability to add a markup (or markdown) to an attribute term and have that change the regular and sale price of the associated product variations.
 Plugin URI:             https://wordpress.org/plugins/markup-by-attribute-for-woocommerce/
 Tags:                   WooCommerce, Attribute, Price, Variation, Markup